mmfrenkel/pinnochios-pizza/README.md

 #### b.
 Routes

-Routes for the website are configured in this applications `orders/views.py` file, allowing for users to login, logout, register, add items to cart, submit an actual order and view all orders (for administrators).
+Routes for the website are configured in this applications `orders/views.py` file, allowing for users to login, logout, register, add items to cart, submit an order and view all orders (for administrators).
 Urls for these routes can be found in the associated `orders/urls.py` file.

 #### c.
 Settings

 Settings for the project were updated from their default settings in the `pizza/settings.py` file.
-In addition to adding the `orders` app to  `INSTALLED_APPS`, at the bottom of the page, changes were made to settings relevant for enabling emails.
-A fake email address was created on Google.com for this application to use to send emails (`pinnochiopizzaandsubs@gmail.com`), with a password accessible via environmental variables (see more below).
+In addition to adding the `orders` app to  `INSTALLED_APPS`, at the bottom of the page, changes were made to settings relevant for enabling the `orders` application to send emails.
+An email address was created on Google.com for this application to use in sending emails (`pinnochiopizzaandsubs@gmail.com`), with a password accessible via environmental variables (see `Setup` below).

+### HTML + CSS

+This application includes several HTML pages, each extending a single template, `orders/template.html`:
+* `login.html`: surfaces the login page for the user
+* `register.html`: surfaces ther registration page for the user
+* `index.html`: surfaces the main menu page of the website
+* `cart.html`: shows the customer cart
+* `all_order.html`: shows all orders ever placed for site administrators only.

+Templating was accomplished using the Django html template language (see more on Django above).

+All formatting for the website is controlled by a single stylesheet, found in `orders/static/orders/styles.css`.
+Images and icons used in this website can similarly be found under `orders/static/img/`.

 ## IV.
 Usage Locally

-In order to deploy _Chirp!_ locally, please follow the steps below.
+In order to deploy _Pinnochio's Pizza & Subs_ locally, please follow the steps below.

 ### Setup

 #### 1. Create local python environment
-Modules required for this project are outlined in `requirements.txt`.
-You may create a virtual environment with this requirements with the following commands:
+Packages required for this project are outlined in `requirements.txt`.
+You may create a virtual environment with these requirements using the following commands:

 (1) Create your virtual environment (venv):
 ```